2021 Official Regulations

 Major changes for 2021 include:

-- new ground clearance requirements based on automotive standards
+- New ground clearance requirements based on automotive standards

-- new turning circle requirements
+- New turning circle requirements

-- rear-wheel steering is not permitted
+- Rear-wheel steering not being permitted

-- solar cars must have daytime running lamps
+- Solar cars requiring daytime running lamps